Table of contents

 Is there such a thing as a Lean Six Sigma Project for the Unemployed?

 Most of them are somewhat fearful of making the investment in a Lean and/or Six Sigma certification because they cannot wrap their heads around how they are going to take on a cost savings project when they do not presently work for an organization.

 There are many organizations struggling in the United States, especially now in the economic “downturn.”
-There are many small to mid size for profit organizations that presently do not have the means to hire a consultant.
-We ask our students if they know of any of these companies, and we always get a resounding “yes.”
+There are many small to mid-size for-profit organizations that presently do not have the means to hire a consultant.
+We ask our students if they know of any of these companies, and we always get a resounding “yes”.

 There are many non-profit organizations that are struggling to serve their communities because they do not have the talent to “streamline” processes.
-We ask our students if there is a food bank in the area; this is the perfect place for a project.
+We ask our students if there is a food bank in their area; this is the perfect place for a project.

 Can you think of a way that an individual “between jobs” can get Lean and Six Sigma Project experience to complete the requirements for a Lean and Six Sigma Green/Black Belt?
 Share your thoughts in the comments below.